A Company’s Questions:

 This is absolutely the best way for the OEM and the Federal reseller to view each other and work together.
 Depending upon how large the Federal reseller is and the contract vehicles they own, this scenario can be very lucrative to both the OEM and reseller.

-The easiest way to describe this approach is that you find a reseller that works as hard as you do, and you spend some time developing a business strategy that you can both execute.
+The easiest way to describe this approach is to find a reseller that works as hard as you do and spend some time developing a business strategy that you can both execute.
 Then you simply execute.
-Both the OEM and the reseller will bring deals to each other and both will work in tandem, to bring their individual deals to a close.
+Both the OEM and the reseller will bring deals to each other, and both will work in tandem to bring their individual deals to a close.
 When there are challenges, the team regroups and assigns the appropriate resource to close business.
 The key is that everyone does their part to close business.

 There are great reasons for an OEM and the reseller to do this:

 - The reseller can add capabilities to build a more compelling capability to an overall solution (last article – link)